Forest of Dean: Railways

 The Forest of Dean once boasted a developed railway network, much of which evolved from plateways built in the early 19th century to facilitate freight traffic to and from mineral workings in the Forest.
-Many of these lines were part of the Severn & Wye Railway, which ran from the River Severn at Lydney to Cinderford, with branch lines to Lydbrook, where it connected with the Ross & Monmouth Railway, and Coleford, where it linked to the Wye Valley Railway via a line known as the Coleford Railway.
+Many of these lines were part of the Severn and Wye Railway, which ran from the River Severn at Lydney to Cinderford, with branch lines to Lydbrook, where it connected with the Ross & Monmouth Railway, and Coleford, where it linked to the Wye Valley Railway via a line known as the Coleford Railway.
 The Forest of Dean Railway also ran towards Cinderford and its nearby collieries, branching from the South Wales Railway at Bullo Pill.
 The less successful Forest of Dean Central Railway attempted to compete with the other lines for coal traffic but was rendered obsolete by the opening of the Mineral Loop, a new line opened by the Severn & Wye to connect a number of pitheads.
 Most of these railways now cease to exist, with most of the railways in the Forest abandoned by 1968.
 A section of the Dean Forest Railway between Lydney Junction and Norchard is now a heritage railway.

 The Gloucester-Newport line continues to carry passengers.
 Lydney railway station serves the Forest of Dean, with 0.196 million passenger entries and exits in 2017–18.
 The station is served by trains operated by Transport for Wales, linking the Forest directly to Cheltenham and Gloucester to the north, and Chepstow, Newport, Cardiff and onward destinations in South Wales.
 CrossCountry runs limited services to the station, linking the Forest to Birmingham New Street and onward destinations in the Midlands.